-7. School Activities

-A+ STUDENTS Students who achieve this special level in recognition of their high standards of school citizenship are considered leaders and receive photocopying, canteen and other privileges.

-SRC Each year School Captains, Vice Captains and Year representatives are elected and assume leadership roles in the school.
-Prefects, senior leaders and Junior SRC representatives play a vital role in our school.

-PRINCIPAL'S RECOGNITION PROGRAM Certificates and letters of congratulation are offered at the end of each semester to encourage our academic achievers.
-These certificates are presented to the group of achievers to attend a formal assembly with the Principal, Deputy and Year Adviser.

-RESILIENCE, ANTI BULLYING WELFARE WORKSHOPS

-Seminars and workshops aimed at helping students cope with life in the 21st century.
-These age appropriate activities support all Year groups.

-CAPA / School Orchestra We offer highly regarded programs such as Visual Arts, Music, Drama and events which showcase our talented students.

-DANCE At TJHS we offer a range of Dance Ensembles for all students.
-All ensembles will be provided with performance opportunities including local and regional Dance Festivals, Education Week and our

-Performing Arts Showcase evenings.

-INTERNATIONAL COMPETITIONS We are involved in Mathematics, Science, English, Computer Skills,

-History and Geography state-wide competitions.

-PUBLIC SPEAKING & DEBATINGTJHS enters junior and senior teams every year in the Shire Debating

-Competition and the Premier's state-wide debating challenge.
-Our indigenous students also participate in the 'Speak Up' and 'Great the HSC year.

-Debates' state-wide competition.

-"RISE" SENIOR MENTORING PROGRAM Year 12 students access a teacher as a mentor for support throughout of recreational sports.

-SPORT We play grade sport in the Port Hacking Zone as well as a wide variety responsibility.

-VOLUNTEERING PROGRAM

-This program operates every Thursday, building students' civic
+5. School Activities SRC Each year School Captains, Vice Captains and Year representatives are elected and assume leadership roles in the school.
+Prefects, senior leaders and Junior SRC representatives play a vital role in our school to provide a voice for the student body.
+WELLBEING WORKSHOPS Seminars and workshops aimed at helping students cope with life in the 21 st century.
+These age appropriate activities support all Year groups and are integral to our annual Wellbeing Calendar.
+CAPA / School Band / Showcase DANCE (Visual Arts, Music, Drama) Our highly regarded programs are outlined in the "Creative & Performing Arts Program" pages of this booklet.
+At TJHS we offer a range of Dance Ensembles for all students.
+All ensembles will be provided with performance opportunities including local and regional Dance Festivals, Education Week and our Performing Arts Showcase evenings.
+DUKE OF EDINBURGH AWARD SCHEME The Award is a leading structured (non-formal education) youth development program, empowering all young Australians aged 14-24 to explore their full potential regardless of their location or circumstance.
+The Award is a fully inclusive program and has no social, political, or religious affiliations.
+PUBLIC SPEAKING & DEBATING TJHS enters junior and senior teams every year in the Shire Debating Competition and the Premier's state-wide debating challenge.
+Our indigenous students also participate in the 'Speak Up' and 'Great Debates' state-wide competition.
+MENTORING PROGRAM Our student mentoring program offers additional support through proactive one-on-one assistance.
+"RISE" SENIOR MENTORING PROGRAM Year 12 students access teacher as a mentor for support throughout the HSC year.
+SPORT We play grade sport in the Port Hacking Zone as well as a wide variety of recreational sports (see the "Sport" section for more detail).
+VOLUNTEERING PROGRAM This program operates every Thursday, building students' civic responsibility.